How to Claim Against Close Brothers Finance: Step-by-Step Guide

 Step 1: Confirm Your Eligibility

-It is vital to establish whether your finance deal was mis-sold prior to making a claim.
-Mis-selling can happen in various ways, and learning about key warning signs will assist you in deciding if you have a valid right to compensation.
-The following are some of the most prevalent signs to watch out for to assist you in this process:
+It is important to ensure that your finance deal was mis-sold before lodging a claim.
+Mis-selling can occur in numerous ways, and knowing about some of the main red flags will help you determine whether you have the right to compensation.
+Here are some of the most common red flags to look out for to help you:

 Undisclosed Commissions